The Best of Prague, Vienna & Budapest

 Day 13: Budapest Like a Local

 Head out of the city center and into the Buda Hills, taking a ride on the Children’s Railway, a small railway run by children as a relic left over from Communist times.
-Take in the views from the Elizabeth Lookout Tower, then spend the day soaking and swimming in Lukács Thermal Baths, the local favorite of all of Budapest’s baths.
+Take in the views from the Elizabeth Lookout Tower, then spend the day soaking and swimming in Lukács Thermal Bath, the local favorite of all of Budapest’s baths.

 Day 14: Day Trip to Lake Balaton

-Grab the train from Déli Pályaudvar train station to Balatonfüred (2 hours).
-Once you reach Balatonfüred hop on a bus to Tihany (you will find the buses go from the train station), which will take another 30 minutes.
+Grab the train from Budapest Déli Pályaudvar train station to Balatonfüred (2 hours).
+Once you reach Balatonfüred, hop on a bus to Tihany (you will find the buses go from the train station), which will take another 30 minutes.
 The bus will put you down in the center of the town, so head up to the Benedictine Abbey of Tihany for amazing views over the lake.
-Stop in at the Rege Cukrászda for a coffee and a cake—try the lavender infused custard cream cake—or grab some lunch in the village.
-Make sure you pick up some lavender-based gifts before heading back to Balatonfüred.
-Back in Balatonfüred, drink from the Kossuth Lajos spring before strolling down the Tragore Prominade along the lake side.
-Grab something to eat at one of the restaurants before taking the train back to Budapest.

 Day 15: Goodbye, Central Europe